The basics of what to do after a flood include the following:

 Unless the flooding is due to an act of nature, find the source of the water and turn it off or seal it up.
 The easiest way to stop water flow is to turn off the main water valve to the house.
 If possible, locate the valve before it floods so you can find it easily in case of a water emergency.

 After the source of the water has been stopped, turn off all electrical systems in your home—but don’t walk through water to get to the fuse box.
-If you cannot reach the fuse box without stepping through water, call an electrician.
+If you can’t reach the fuse box without stepping through water, call an electrician.

-- Evacuate the Premises
+3. Evacuate the premises

 If a burst pipe or sewage leak is the issue, evacuate the premises and find a dry, safe spot outside of your home.
 It may be as close as the backyard or as far as the home of a neighbor or friend.
 Make sure that everyone—kids, pets, friends who may have been at the house—is accounted for and unhurt.